 Impact on other factors (e.g., asset, data privacy, restriction of rights)

-Little to no impact on livelihood (no impact on relocation, change of jobs, or lifestyle, or some lifestyle changes but no adjustments or reduction of quality of life)
+Minimal or no impact on livelihood (no impact on relocation, change of jobs, or lifestyle, or some lifestyle changes but no adjustments or reduction of quality of life)

 Scope (how many people are or will be affected)

-No impact to relevant rights holders (0%)
+No impact on the relevant rights holders (0%)

 Remediability (difficulty to restore the people impacted to a situation before impact)